 Gordon Tomb

-Gordon Tomb is a Senior Fellow with the Commonwealth Foundation.
+Gordon Tomb is an Energy Senior Fellow with the Commonwealth Foundation.

 Gordon is senior advisor for the CO2 Coalition in Arlington, Virginia, and the primary editor of the best-selling book Inconvenient Facts: The Science That Al Gore Doesn’t Want You to Know.